hannesweisbach/hwvar/README.md

 The benchmark suite depends on the hwloc library.
 If hwloc is not available in a standard directory, it has to made available manually.

+Don't forget to add optimization flags specific to your compiler, unless you want to benchmark unoptimized code!

+### Examples Compiling with fcc

 For example, to compile the benchmark suite using fcc and hwloc installed in `~/install/hwloc` issue the following commands: